bytecodeio/venn-marketplace/README.md

 <img width="1560" alt="Screenshot 2024-07-16 at 10 47 26 AM" src="https://github.com/user-attachments/assets/2eb69bb8-20e3-43a7-8573-ada06a3f71db">

-The overlap array of string values should be formatted like this in this venn diagram:
+The overlap array of string values should be formatted like the example below:

 [
     "TV",